eike-welk/freeode/README.rst

 ###############################################################################
-                                   Freeode
+                                 **Freeode**
 ###############################################################################

 Compiler for the SIML Simulation Language
 ###############################################################################

-This package contains a compiler for a specialized language (SIML), for the simulation of continuous systems, by solving differential equations.
+This project provides a compiler for the domain specific language **SIML**, that is intended for simulation of continuous systems.
+The systems are described with differential equations, which are solved during the simulation.
-Only ordinary differential equations (ODE) can be currently solved.
+Only ordinary differential equations (ODE) can be solved.

 The Compiler is written in ``Python``.
 The generated simulation program is also in the Python programming language,